aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/html-converter/convert-html-to-pdf/_index.md

 ## **HTML to PDF by a single line of code**

 HTML to PDF conversion is a highly sought-after feature, and Aspose.HTML for Java offers an easy solution.
-Through static methods in the Converter class, users can convert an HTML document into a PDF file with just a single line of code!
+Through static methods in the Converter class, you can convert an HTML document into a PDF file with just a single line of code!

 {{< highlight java >}}
     // Invoke the сonvertHTML() method to convert HTML to PDF